- Home

 - The Board shall grant or deny certificates of appropriateness contingent upon review according to the further provisions of this Article.

-- The Board shall make recommendations to the City council regarding the designation or re-designation of Resources as historic landmarks or districts, or amendment or removal of such designation(s) and shall determine the preservation priority rating of each Resource subject to this article.
+- The Board shall make recommendations to the City Council regarding the designation or re-designation of Resources as historic landmarks or districts, or amendment or removal of such designation(s) and shall determine the preservation priority rating of each Resource subject to this article.

-- The Board shall make an annual report to the City council on the state of historic preservation in the City and shall include in the report a summary of its activities for the past year and a proposed program for the next year.
+- The Board shall make an annual report to the City Council on the state of historic preservation in the City and shall include in the report a summary of its activities for the past year and a proposed program for the next year.

-- The Board shall have the further responsibility of recommending to the City council, planning and zoning commission, and City departments the adoption of policies, the source of funds, and designation of historic districts and historic landmarks that may further the City's preservation effort.
+- The Board shall have the further responsibility of recommending to the City Council, Planning and Zoning Commission, and City departments the adoption of policies, the source of funds, and designation of historic districts and historic landmarks that may further the City's preservation effort.

 MEETINGS

-AGENDAS AND MINUTES
+AGENDAS & MINUTES

 Agendas are available prior to the meetings.
 Minutes are available following approval.
+To view the latest agendas, minutes or watch past meetings, click here.

 - a resident of the City who is qualified to vote in City elections,